 Footnote: A total of 86 butterfly species were seen on the trip, with most target species seen by everyone, apart from Spanish Fritillary.
-Blue-spot Hairstreak was also surprisingly absent but for a spring-based holiday, this was an exceptionally good number of species nonetheless, helped in part by favourable weather.
+For a spring-based holiday, this was an exceptionally good number, helped in part by favourable weather.
 Flowers were also abundant, with over 10 species of orchids and plenty of other Alpine and Mediterranean plants, many of these with butterfly associations.

-Greenwings would like to thank all their guests on this holiday, for their support, enthusiasm and good humour and also for the use of their photos in this report and helping to compile the species list each evening.
+Greenwings would like to thank all their guests on this holiday for their support, enthusiasm and good humour and also for the use of their photos in this report and helping to compile the species list each evening.
 Special thanks also to Mike for his help with the birds seen each day.